Kinders® are a goat breed featured in the Storey Illustrated Breed Guide to Sheep, Goats, Cattle and Pigs. But many people have never heard of them.

 Here, Lizzie, a Nubian and our home bred 1st Generation kids enjoy their first day on grass.

-Dirigo Farm is home to four Kinder breeding animals, all originating from Sue Beck’s Pricker Patch Farm, though their lines have been refined over several states.
-Some of our animals have common lines, but thanks to having a couple Kinder breeding farms in New England, we are able to cross with other lines to produce unrelated kids and refer buyers wishing to assemble starter herds themselves.
+Dirigo Farm is currently home to three Kinder breeding animals after downsizing last year and retaining a doeling from each of our original does.
+Our initial breeding stock came from Sue Beck’s Pricker Patch Farm, but thanks to several farms in New England, we are able to cross with other lines to produce unrelated kids and refer buyers wishing to assemble starter herds themselves.
+Since our current does share Perry as their father, we will be breeding them to outside bucks in the coming year.

 Pricker Patch Farm Carmel x Pricker Patch Farm Perry

 Koka is a yearling doe, showing the stronger characteristics of her dam and sire.
-We plan to breed her in the fall of 2017.
+She is bred for May 2018 kids to Sovereign Hill Kinders Griffin.

 Serena Kinders Trude’s Fantin x Serena Kinders Prudie